JakeD520/Lucian/03_Episodes/S01E01/Scene 10.md

 Adrian's finger drumming against his glass.
 Stills.

 (quiet, assured)
-You grew up never quite good aenough for your father.
+You grew up never quite good enough for your father.
 Always chasing the nod, the hand on the shoulder that never came.
 And now you  (beat) _arrive_ — loud, certain — so the room will give you what he wouldn’t.